cxw620/rust-polyglot/docs/intro.rst

 (``macro_rules!``) and a very powerful system of arbitrary code transformation (``proc_macro``).

-There are stripped-down profiles of Rust without OS functions, and without even a memory allocator, for use in embedded situations.
+There are fully-supported stripped-down profiles of the Rust standard library without OS functions ([``alloc``]), and without even a memory allocator ([``core``]), for use in embedded situations.

+The concrete syntax has many influences.
+The basic function and expression syntax resembles "bracey" languages, but with some wrinkles.
+Notably,
+``( )`` are not required around the control expression for ``if`` etc. but ``{ }`` *are* required around the controlled statement block.

 Overview - implementation, docs, tooling, etc.
 ----------------------------------------------

-There is one implementation, ``rustc`` which is maintained by the Rust project itself, alongside the documentation.
+There is one implementation, ``rustc`` which is maintained by the Rust project itself, alongside the specifications and documentation.

+Compilation is slow by comparison with many other modern languages, but the runtime speed of idiomatic Rust code is extremely good.

 Code generation (to native code or WASM) is currently done via LLVM but work is ongoing to allow use of [GCC] and [Cranelift].
 There is